BenKohn2004/Favero_Overlay/README.md

 <h2>Parsing and Transmitting the Favero Data</h2>

+The MAC addresses for the Wemos can be found by loading and running [Wemos_ESPNOW_MacAddress](https://github.com/BenKohn2004/Favero_Overlay/tree/main/Wemos_ESPNOW_MacAddress)

 The first Wemos is connected to the output port of the Favero machine and runs [Wemos_Favero_Serial_Parser]( https://github.com/BenKohn2004/Favero_Overlay/tree/main/Wemos_Favero_Serial_Parser) which retrieves and parses the data from the Favero.
 The Wemos then transmits the data via wifi to the Wemos running [Wemos_Favero_ESPNOW_Receiver](https://github.com/BenKohn2004/Favero_Overlay/tree/main/Wemos_Favero_ESPNOW_Receiver).

 <h2>Receiving the Favero Data</h2>